essteer/backgammon/README.md

    _E.g. the probability of being able to move either 4 or 12 spaces: P(4 or 12) = 17/36 ≈ 47.22%._

-3. The probability of attacking an opponent's piece under movement constraints - i.e., where inbetween spaces are obstructed by two or more opposing pieces, and cannot be landed on.
+3. For each possible move _n_, what is the probability of being able to move _n_ spaces under the constraint of _k_ obstacles?